SpaceX reusable launch system development program: Testing

 On 27 August 2019, a simplified test article named Starhopper hopped 150 m high.
 Unveiled in a SpaceX event in September 2019, Starship Mk1 (Mark 1) was the first full‑scale Starship test article to be built.
 The Mk2 in Florida was constructed five months later.
 Neither flew: Mk1 was destroyed during a cryogenic proof test and Mk2 was scrapped.
 In early 2020, SpaceX changed Mk3's name to SN1 (serial number 1).
 During a cryogenic proof test on 28 February 2021, a fault in SN1's bottom tank caused it to crumble.
 On 8 March 2020, SN2's stripped-down test tank completed its only cryogenic proof test.
 On 3 April 2020, during SN3's cryogenic proof test, a valve leaked the liquid nitrogen inside its lower tank, causing the vessel to depressurize and collapse.
 After SN4's fifth successful static fire test on 29 May 2020, the quick disconnect fuel line caused it to explode.
 On 15 June 2020, Musk tweeted that new prototypes would be made from SAE 304L instead of 301 stainless steel.
-On 4 August 2020, SN5 completed a 150 m hop using a single Raptor, the first full-scale test article to complete a flight test intact.
+On 4 August 2020, SN5 completed a 150 m hop using a single Raptor engine, the first full-scale test article to complete a flight test intact.
 On 24 August 2020, SN6 replicated SN5's flight path successfully.
 SN7 was not completed, but as of October 2021, its tanks were salvaged for various experiments.

 SN8 was the first complete test article.
 In October and November 2020, SN8 underwent four static fire tests; the first, second, and fourth were successful, but the third caused an engine shutdown.
 According to Musk, the force from the engine destroyed parts of the launch pad sending some pieces of it into the engine.
 On 9 December 2020, SN8 performed the first flight by a Starship, reaching an altitude of 12.5 km.
-During landing, its methane header tank did not provide sufficient fuel to the Raptors, reducing thrust from one engine.
+During landing, its methane header tank did not provide sufficient fuel to the Raptor engines, reducing thrust from one engine.
 The test article exploded on impact.
 On 2 February 2021, SN9 flew 10 km high.
 While descending, one of its engines did not function and burst on landing at an angle.
 On 3 March 2021, SN10 repeated SN9's flight path, then hard landed and destroyed itself in an explosion 8 minutes later.